-The best NFL coaches are the ones that know how to take advantage of rules, personnel, and scheme.
+The best NFL coaches are the ones who know how to take advantage of rules, personnel, and schemes.
 But no coach is perfect.
 Each one has their flaws, including the greatest of all time, which showed a season ago.

-As we head into the 2023 offseason, who are the best head coaches in the NFL?
-Let’s start at the top, where the HC that just won the Super Bowl still resides.
+Who are the best coaches in 2023?
+Let’s start at the top, where the HC that won Super Bowl still resides.

 Who’s the Best Head Coach in the NFL?